Algaida: Main sights

-Sanctuarys in the Puig de Randa include, on a lower level, the Santuario de Nuestra Señora de Gracia, a hermitage from the 15th century, built like a swallow's nest on a promontory.
+Sanctuaries in the Puig de Randa include, on a lower level, the Santuario de Nuestra Señora de Gracia, a hermitage from the 15th century, built like a swallow's nest on a promontory.
 On the second level stands the Santuario de Sant Honorat from the 14th century.
 Finally, at the top of the mountain stands the Santuario Nuestra Señora de Cura, which since 1275 has been the Franciscan hermitage of Ramon Llull, Majorca's greatest religious philosopher and scholar, born to Catalan parents in 1232 in Palma.
 Puig de Randa also houses the Ramon Llull Museum and a school.

 Points of interest in Algaida town include Punxuat, Albenya, the pilgrimage chapel of Mare de Déu de la Pau de Catellitx and several windmills.
 The town also contains Gordiola, the oldest glass blower's in Majorca, located just outside Algaida in the direction of Palma.
 In the factory of the Gordiola family, one can observe the glass-blowers making various pieces of art.

 Sights in Randa include the parish church of the Immaculada and Ramon Llull, the cross of Randa, the cross of Sant Honorat, the Randa springs, the Sanctuary of Mare de Déu de Cura and the panoramic views from the Randa mesa.

 Pina is home to the parish church of Sants Cosme i Damià, the convent and a well.
 On the main road to Manacor there stands a promotional black bull of the Andalusian sherry-distiller Osborne, the only one on Majorca.
 The bull, perceived by advocates of Majorcan independence as a symbol of foreign dominance, has sustained several attacks and each time been rebuilt.
 The bull is now protected throughout Spain as a "National Cultural Icon".